 2. Deacons preserve unity (v.
 1).
 Especially through their efforts to meet the congregation’s material needs, deacons are zealous for the unity of the church.
 They work to secure and promote the love of the members for one another.

 3. Deacons extend the ministry of the elders (v.
 7).
 The effect of faithful diaconal ministry is powerful preaching of the gospel leading to conversions and renewal, under God’s blessing.
-Deacons should support and encourage their elders, champion their elders’ leadership, and streamline their elders’ duties.
+Deacons should support and encourage the Elders, champion the Elders’ leadership, and streamline the Elders’ duties.

 [1] In describing elders’ and deacons’ responsibilities, we will use the words “spiritual” and “material,” respectively.
 These words should not be taken to imply a hierarchy, as in “very important” and “not important,” nor should they be taken to imply dualism, as in “that which matters” and “that which is evil.”
 Rather, they should be taken in the way that Paul uses them in 1 Cor 9:11: “If we have sown spiritual things among you, is it too much if we reap material things from you?”
 He is describing his right to earn money for preaching the gospel.
 He has sown “spiritual things,” namely, the word of God.
 The “material things” he has a right to reap are the provisions necessary for his physical life.
 This distinction captures the difference between elders’ and deacons’ domains of labor: elders serve the word of God; deacons serve tables.
 That said, the work of elders and deacons serves spiritual ends: the glory of God in the edification of the church.